The Nikon SB-700 is Nikon’s mid-tiered flash, in terms of size, overall features, and price.

 Nikon positions it as a flash for amateur photographers, but can be used professionally, albeit with maybe some added accessories.

 In terms of my own assessment of this flash, overall I do like it and have gotten a ton of use out of it but I do have major gripes about it.
+I go over its strengths and weaknesses in this Nikon SB-700 review.

 - Commander Function